Upmarket bug snacks to creep into Thai store shelves

 Though many in the West shy away from fried worms and cicadas, the United Nations' Food and Agricultural Organization (FAO) has said eating insects has health benefits and they could be a food source for the world's growing population.

-"Insects are a highly nutritious and healthy food source with high fat, protein, vitamin, fibre and mineral content," the FAO said in a 2013 report.
+"Insects are a highly nutritious and healthy food source with high fat, protein, vitamin, fiber and mineral content," the FAO said in a 2013 report.

 Bettina Lasbeck, 52, was one of the first to try the HiSo insect snacks at a tasting session in Bangkok.